 Dhaka’s air quality 4th worst in the world this morning

-Dhaka ranked fourth on the list of cities worldwide with the worst air quality this morning.

-With an AQI score of 188 at 9:00am, Dhaka's air was classified as 'unhealthy', according to the air quality index.
+With an AQI score of 215 at 9:30am, Dhaka's air was classified as 'very unhealthy', according to the air quality index.

-Bosnia Herzegovina's Sarajevo, India's Kolkata and Delhi occupied the first, second and third spots on the list, with AQI scores of 326, 278 and 205 respectively.
+India's Delhi, Pakistan's Karachi, and India's Kolkata occupied the first, second and third spots on the list, with AQI scores of 300, 259 and 220 respectively.

 When the AQI value for particle pollution is between 101 and 150, air quality is considered 'unhealthy for sensitive groups', between 150 and 200 is 'unhealthy', between 201 and 300 is said to be 'very unhealthy', while a reading of 301+ is considered 'hazardous', posing serious health risks to residents.